Home Examples Screenshots User manual Bluesky logo YouTube

 3. Free charge carrier statistics

-Under the MB approximation (valid when quasi-Fermi levels lie several \(kT\) away from the band edges), the carrier densities are
+The MB approximation is valid when the quasi-Fermi levels lie several \(kT\) away from the band edges, such that occupation probabilities are small and Pauli exclusion effects can be neglected.
+Under this assumption, the carrier densities are exponentially related to the quasi-Fermi levels:

 \[n_{l}=N_c \exp\!\left(\frac{F_n-E_{c}}{kT}\right)\]